 - PhD, Biology, University of New Mexico

-Jennifer Follstad Shah is an Assistant Professor (Lecturer) and an Academic Advisor in the Environmental and Sustainability Studies (ENVST) Program within the College of Social and Behavioral Sciences.
+Jennifer Follstad Shah is an Assistant Professor (Lecturer) in the Environmental and Sustainability Studies (ENVST) Program and a Research Assistant Professor in Geography, both within the College of Social and Behavioral Sciences.
 Jennifer has taught several courses within the ENVST Program, both online and on campus.
-She also has led a field course that includes a service learning project in which students help to conserve plant cover at Atla Ski Resort.
+Some courses are heavily field based with a focus on research methods or service learning.
+Some courses are designed with a focus on community engaged learning (CEL).